HerrMotz/bachelor-thesis/publication/main.typ

 ]

 === RDF Mapping in Wikibase
 Wikibase is one of the most widely used softwares for community knowledge bases, storing \~115 million data items.
 Wikibase instances, such as Wikidata#footnote[http://wikidata.org --- an initiative for a free community knowledge base], allow for a mapping from their internal storage to an expression in RDF syntax @wikibase_rdf_mapping_article.
 (See @fig:rdf_mapping for an impression.)
 This invertible mapping permits the use of RDF terminology to refer to structures within Wikibase.
-Also relevant to this work are the prefix conventions of Wikibase, which will come to play in @heading_qualifiers.
+Also relevant to this work are the prefix conventions of Wikibase, which will come to play in @heading:qualifiers.

 ==== Wikibase terminology
 A thing is referred to as an *Item* and assigned a unique *Q-Number* within a Wikibase instance.
 Any predicate is called *Property* and assigned a unique *P-Number*.